 Don’t forget: Once you have moved in, you will need to register with the public administration office ("Bürgeramt").
 You will also need to re-register if you change accommodation within Mainz.

-A large part of the students’ dormitories are run by the Studierendenwerk Mainz.
+A large part of the students’ dormitories are run and allocated by the Studierendenwerk Mainz.
 The Studierendenwerk is not part of JGU; rather it is an independent institution.
 Therefore, the International Office has no influence on the distribution of rooms.

 A room in the students’ residences is guaranteed for all Exchange students who apply within the deadline.

 - Studierendenwerk Mainz Housing International

 - Schöfmann private student residence

 There are several possibilities to find a room in the private housing market.
 But please note that most of the rooms/ apartments in Germany are rented without furniture.
 On the internet you can find many homepages with room offers (a large part directly offered by other students), e.g.:

 If you are already in Mainz, you can use the message boards ("Schwarze Bretter") on the university campus, especially for available rooms in shared flats (WG = Wohngemeinschaft), e.g. near the student canteen in the Philosophicum (Jakob-Welder-Weg 18) or the ReWi-Haus (Jakob-Welder-Weg 9).